SolidBlock-cn/extshape/README-en.md

 - A snow stairs or snow slab, when placed on a grass block, if it just covers the whole top of the grass block, makes it snowy, just like covered by a snow block or snow.
 - Small dripleaves and large dripleaves can be placed on blocks base on moss blocks and clay (only building blocks).
 - Blocks base on pumpkin, melon, moss block, shroomlight, nether wart block and warped wart block can be composted.
+- Blocks based on packed ice drop only mined with items with Silk Touch enchantment.
+- Blocks based on clay block, snow block, melon block, etc., drop their corresponding items when mined, such as clay ball, snow ball (only when shoveled) and melon slice.
+Number of items dropped by slabs, quarter pieces, vertical slabs, vertical slabs are based on that of base blocks divided by 2 or 4, and double slabs drop the double.
+Some items dropped may be affected by Fortune enchantment, and blocks themselves are dropped when mined with tools with Silk Touch.

 ### Crafting and smelting